A no-win scenario? Richard Sherman, Seahawks in a tough spot

 When discussing the Seahawks, labeling any situation as a “no-win” would be silly based on their history.
 But this Richard Sherman situation?
 It’s about as close to “no win” as it gets.

 In the latest chapter of this “is this real life?” saga, ESPN reported that Seattle was not only entertaining Sherman trade talks, but initiating them, too.
-This comes after Seahawks coach Pete Carroll and general manager John Schneider confirmed such rumors in separate interviews.
+This comes after Seahawks coach Pete Carroll and general manager John Schneider confirmed trade talks in separate interviews.

 It appears this ordeal has gone well past the point of “sending Richard a message” and approaching the point of “sending Richard packing.”
 The only problem is figuring out how the organization benefits from any decision it makes.